In the Eye of Transformer: Global-Local Correlation for Egocentric Gaze Estimation: Related Work

 The task of egocentric gaze estimation, is distinct from prior work on eye tracking~\cite{krafka2016eye, macinnes2018wearable, ye2012detecting} and gaze target prediction from the third person video \cite{chong2020detecting, chong2018connecting, gaze360_2019, Nonaka_2022_CVPR}.
 In the interest of space, we limit our discussion to prior work on egocentric gaze estimation and related works on transformer-based video representation learning and video saliency prediction.

 \textbf{Egocentric Gaze Estimation}.
-Previous works have shown that gaze behavior plays an important role in recognizing human daily actions from egocentric videos~\cite{li2013learning, li2021eye, liu2019attention, huang2018predicting, liu2020forecasting, soo2015social, huang2020ego, tavakoli2019digging, zhang2017deep, thakur2021predicting, al2019ogaze, huang2020mutual, naas2020functional}.
+Previous works focuses on analyzing human daily activities from egocentric videos~\cite{li2013learning, li2021eye, liu2019attention, huang2018predicting, liu2020forecasting, soo2015social, huang2020ego, tavakoli2019digging, zhang2017deep, thakur2021predicting, al2019ogaze, huang2020mutual, naas2020functional, jia2022generative, liu2021egocentric, 9665898}.
 Here, we discuss the most relevant works that develop deep models for egocentric gaze estimation.
 Zhang et al.~\cite{zhang2017deep} used deep models and an adversarial network to predict egocentric gaze location in future video frames.
 Huang et al.~\cite{huang2018predicting} incorporated temporal attention transition into saliency-based models for gaze estimation.
 Tavakoli et al.~\cite{tavakoli2019digging} studied both top-down and bottom-up cues that contribute to gaze guidance.
 Park et al.~\cite{soo2015social} introduced the novel problem of predicting joint attention during social interaction using egocentric videos.
 Huang et al.~\cite{huang2020ego} collected a new egocentric video dataset and developed a graphical model to detect joint attention.
 Thakur et al.~\cite{thakur2021predicting} proposed a multi-modal network that uses both video and inertial measurement unit data for more accurate egocentric gaze estimation.
 Naas et al.~\cite{naas2020functional} developed a tiling scheme for gaze prediction which enables a more efficient VR content delivery.
 Importantly, we are the first to develop a transformer-based architecture to address the problem of egocentric gaze estimation.